 Raising your bed at night and finishing your dinner earlier than close to bedtime can help with chronic acid reflux and nighttime reflux.
 Such small changes in your routine can help to control the problem of acid reflux at night.
 Also, it’s best to avoid sleeping on your stomach unless you have a mattress that supports such a sleeping position.

 Sleep Science suggests that elevating the head of your bed will prevent food from backing up due to gravity.
 However, if acid reflux is a regular occurrence, you may want to visit a doctor.

 Acid reflux is also known as heartburn.
 Those who suffer from acid reflux feel a burning sensation in the throat, stomach, and chest.
 Other symptoms of heartburn may include nausea, difficulty swallowing, and chest pain.

-The International Foundation for Gastrointestinal Disorders (IFFGD) says that more than 70% of US citizens experience GERD symptoms after bedtime.
-Out of these people, 75% say that symptoms of this condition also affect their sleep, which is evident and understandable.
+The International Foundation for Gastrointestinal Disorders (IFFGD) says that more than 70% of US citizens experience GERD symptoms or gastroesophageal reflux symptoms after bedtime.
+Out of these people, 75% say that gastroesophageal reflux symptoms of this condition also affect their sleep, which is evident and understandable.
 40% among all those who experience acid reflex past bedtime cannot function naturally during the following day.

-It is a known fact that GERD influences sleep, but deprivation of sleep is also an impact of GERD.
+It is a known fact that gastroesophageal reflux disease, or GERD, influences sleep, but deprivation of sleep is also an impact of GERD.
 Lack of sleep can increase the acid sensitivity in the esophagus.
 During the day, people who experience acid reflux will experience more symptoms than those who fall prey to acid reflux after bedtime.
 It disturbs sleeping time and can cause a lot of other problems in your day-to-day life.

 What Causes Acid Reflux?